 Most listings are in the $180's per square foot per year.
 The Downtown Berkeley region is experiencing a an increase in rates.
 In the last 3 months, the median rate rose $135 per sqft per year.
 That's a 288% increase in rent.

-Compared to the rest of the East Bay market, the Downtown Berkeley submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the East Bay market, the Downtown Berkeley region has more expensive rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 9 listings have been made available, which means listings are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 22% of the available leases in the Downtown Berkeley are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 7 listings have come on the market, which means new availabilities are probably going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 29% of the available space in the Downtown Berkeley are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,900 sqft.
 Most buildings in this market are close to 3 floors.
 Most buildings in this region were built in 1983 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Education is the dominant industry in this area.
 Commute by walking is the most popular way to get to work amongst Downtown Berkeley occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.